 Starting a food business

-Additionally, the Food Act 2014 came into force on 1 March 2016; the Act takes a new approach to managing food safety.
-Find out more about what it means for you here: http://www.mpi.govt.nz/food-safety/food-act-2014/
+The Food Act 2014 came into force on 1 March 2016.
+The Act takes a new approach to managing food safety; find out more about what it means for you here: http://www.mpi.govt.nz/food-safety/food-act-2014/

-The Otago Chamber of Commerce offers a variety of courses to support local business http://www.otagochamber.co.nz
+The Otago Chamber of Commerce offers a variety of courses to support local businesses www.otagochamber.co.nz

-The Ministry of Business, Innovation and Employment website contains some great information, advice and templates http://www.business.govt.nz
+The Ministry of Business, Innovation and Employment website also contains some great information, advice and templates www.business.govt.nz.

 The Regional Business Partner Network